CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 This insert provides expansion rules and clarifications for use with all _Middle-earth Collectible Card Game_ (_MECCG_) products.

-{: .note }
-> **Note:** For a copy of these rules in larger type with more examples send a request and a self-addressed, stamped envelope to ICE, P.O.
-Box 1605, Charlottesville, VA, 22903.
-Alternatively, visit our home page on the WWW (http://www.ironcrown.com).

 #### Minion Cards (_Clarification_)

 _MEDM_ includes _minion cards_—a new type of card with a new type of template—the background is iron with a "rusted" purple tint.
 In _MEDM_, minions are used as hazards called _agents_.
 An agent is a hazard that represents an individual that has been sent on a covert mission by the Dark-lord or one of his Dark Lieutenants.
 However, not all agents are minions.
 The two agents on the normal hazard template are "non-Minion agents:" _My Precious_ and _Lobelia Sackville Baggins_.